 In July 2005, we received a letter from legal counsel retained by a former employee and consultant that such law firm is investigating whether such former employee has any claims against us, including breaches of contract, fiduciary duty, implied covenants of good faith and fair dealing as well as potential violations of minority stockholder rights that such former employee may have as a stockholder in one of our subsidiaries.
-On May 30, 2006, we were served process of a complaint filed by the former employee in the Circuit Court for the City of Roanoke, Virginia, alleging that we breached our consulting contract with the former employee, and that we are indebted to the former employee in an unspecified amount of at least \$100,000.
-The Company has answered the complaint and intends to defend itself vigorously in this matter.
-While we believe the former employee's claims are without merit, we cannot predict whether such former employee will file additional litigation against us or the ultimate outcome of any such litigation.
+On May 30, 2006, we were served process of a complaint filed by the former employee in the Circuit Court for the City of Roanoke, Virginia, alleging that we breached our consulting contract with the former employee, and that we are indebted to the former employee in an unspecified amount of at least \$100 thousand.
+We have answered the complaint and intend to defend the company vigorously in this matter.
+While we believe the former employee's claims are without merit, counsel for such former employee has indicated that it may file additional claims against us.
+We cannot predict whether such former employee will file additional litigation against us or our subsidiaries or the ultimate outcome of any such litigation.